Our practice list is open and we are accepting new patients that live within our practice area.

 You will need to complete a registration form and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.

 All new patients are offered a health check with a doctor or our pharmacist to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.
+Whilst your registration is in process you can avail of our bookable appointments if you have an urgent need that cannot wait until after your new patient appointment; our open surgery is less suitable until your medical history is known, as these appointments are short and do not allow sufficient time to gather a full medical history.

 Medical treatment is available from the date of registration, in our bookable appointments.
 Please contact reception for further information.